Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Water-electrolyte balance is the retention of water and salts in the body, accompanied by an increase in blood pressure, as well as the development of circulatory failure.

-• Skin and subcutaneous tissue - thinning (atrophy) of the skin, striae on it, deterioration of wound healing, erythema (reddening of the skin), increased sweating (hyperhidrosis), the appearance of acne, pinpoint hemorrhages on the skin (petechiae).
+• Skin and subcutaneous tissue – thinning (atrophy) of the skin, stretch marks on it, impaired wound healing, erythema (redness of the skin), increased sweating(hyperhidrosis), the appearance of acne, pinpoint hemorrhages on the skin (petechiae).

-Prednisolone tablets are prescribed only by a doctor, they are prescription drugs.
+Prednisolone tablets are prescribed only by a doctor; they are prescription drugs.
 The specialist must take into account special instructions regarding the use of the drug before prescribing it, these include:

 • If a patient has a systemic fungal infection while taking Prednisolone tablets, its course may progress, since they suppress the activity of the immune system.